 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Mount Wachusett Community College undergrads use financial aid to finance their education.
-In 2021, 760 of the 3,674 undergrads enrolled received financial aid.
-Mount Wachusett Community College meets 97 percent of the demonstrated financial need for undergraduates.
+In 2022, 760 of the 3,674 undergrads enrolled received financial aid.
+Mount Wachusett Community College meets 97% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,706 a year.